sidmcfarland/idle-snitch/README.md

 # IDLE Snitch

 IDLE Snitch is a Windows application built with .NET 8 and WinForms.
-The project is currently in its initial setup phase.
+The project setup is complete and verified (see `development-tasks.md` for checklist).

 ## Current Features
 - Project initialized as a .NET 8 WinForms application